NYC Ferry

-Single-ride trips on the system cost $4.00, with monthly and bike fares also available, but there is no free transfer to other modes of transport in the city.
-NYC Ferry also provides free shuttle buses, connecting to ferry stops in the Rockaways and Midtown Manhattan.
+NYC Ferry sells both single-ride and multi-ride tickets.
+Free transfers are offered between routes, but there is no free transfer to other modes of transport in the city.
+NYC Ferry also provides free shuttle buses, connecting to ferry stops in the Rockaways and, until 2024, Midtown Manhattan.
 The ferry service was originally expected to transport 4.5 to 4.6 million passengers annually, but the annual ridership estimates were revised in early 2018 to 9 million.
 Despite its crowding, the ferry has generally received positive reviews from passengers.
-However, there has been criticism over the highly subsidized nature of the service, and NYC Ferry's low ridership compared to the city's other public transit modes.
+There has been commentary over the highly subsidized nature of the service, and NYC Ferry's low ridership compared to the city's other public transit modes.

 Background

 Early ferries

 Until the 19th century, when the first fixed crossings were put in place across the city's waterways, there were many ferries traversing the area.
 New York's first ferries date to when the city was a Dutch colony named New Amsterdam, which comprised modern-day Lower Manhattan.
 A ferry across the East River, between New Amsterdam and modern-day Brooklyn, was created in 1642 by Cornelius Dircksen, who was reportedly "the earliest ferryman of whom the records speak."
 By 1654, New Amsterdam's government passed ordinances to regulate East River ferries.
 The first ferry to New Jersey was founded in 1661, traveling across the Hudson River from Manhattan to Communipaw (now part of Jersey City).
 Ferries along the Harlem River, between uptown Manhattan and the Bronx, started in 1667, and a ferry to Staten Island was started in 1712.
-The number of ferries would grow, and by 1904, there would be 147 ferry services operating in New York City waters.
+The number of ferries grew, and by 1904, there were 147 ferry services operating in New York City waters.

 One of the first documented horse-powered "team" boats in commercial service in the United States was the Fulton Ferry Company, an East River ferry run that Robert Fulton implemented in 1814.
 The South Ferry Company, founded in 1836, merged with the Fulton Ferry Company three years later, and the combined companies underwent a series of acquisitions, eventually owning many of the East River ferries.
 However, by 1918, the construction of bridges and New York City Subway tunnels across the East River resulted in some companies, such as the New York and East River Ferry Company between Yorkville and Astoria, operating at a loss.
 Even with city ownership, many of the East River ferries were superseded by bridges, road tunnels, and subway tunnels by the mid-20th century.
 The Yorkville–Astoria ferry, for instance, stopped in 1936 after being replaced by the Triborough Bridge.